tbone-framework/TBone/README.md

 TBone uses the async/await syntax and is limited to Python version 3.5 and up.

-Furthermore, TBone has very few basic requiremets.
+Furthermore, TBone has some very few basic requirements.
 However, depending on its usage requires additional packages may be required.

 ## documentation